davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

   - `config`:
     - config `import` statements cannot use path aliases; you may need to use `../layer/concern`

-Bugs:

-- layer config watching is buggy (intermittent at best)
-- If one layer causes an error, it can be hard to track

 Some additional points as you work:

 - read and understand terminal and browser console errors
+- If one layer causes an error, it can be hard to track
+- commit your changes after each successful layer migration

+Gotchas:

+- layer config watching is buggy (intermittent at best)
 - you may need to restart the dev server from time to time
-- commit your changes after each successful layer migration

 ### Tips

 #### Use Nuxt Layers Utils

-I wrote [Nuxt Layers Utils](https://github.com/davestewart/nuxt-layers-utils) to simplify the choices you need to make when refactoring a site to layers.

-Here's how it looks in action:
+To simplify path-related configuration, use [Nuxt Layers Utils](https://github.com/davestewart/nuxt-layers-utils) to declare your layers once, generate the right config:

 ```ts
 // /<your-project>/nuxt.config.ts